 Developing power and strength doesn’t have to mean spending hours toiling in the gym.
-As Francis from the Foundry Gym in London explains, there are a few key calisthenic exercises that will see you running faster, jumping higher and throwing further.
+There are a few key calisthenic exercises that will see you running faster, jumping higher and throwing further.

 Pushups primarily work the triceps and large chest muscles, but also benefit the core, the shoulders and even the glutes.
 When performing a Pushup, your elbows should always face backwards and stay close to your body.
 Why?
 Because this puts your shoulders in a stable, natural and healthy position, therefore lowering the chances of an injury occurring.
 If your arms are spread out to the side, this puts a huge pressure on the tissue structure as well as the ligaments and shoulder joint.
 But aren’t these kind of Pushups harder?
 While this may be true, safety should always come first.
 Overtime the more you practice, the more strength you will build and the easier Pushups will become.